Set Up & Use Docker

 You should now be running your old node.

-Run Multiple Nodes With One Device
+Run Multiple Nodes with Docker

 To run multiple nodes on the same device or VPS, change the ports associated with your node and the location of your node database.
 Every node has to have different ports and they should not match between each nodes you are running on the same device or VPS.